Why Year-Round Flea and Tick Prevention Actually Matters

 Simparica Trio

-One limitation: Simparica products require dogs to be 8 weeks AND weigh at least 2.8 lbs.
-NexGard requires 4 lbs minimum.
-For very small puppies, this difference matters.
+Active ingredients are sarolaner, moxidectin, and pyrantel.
+Price is comparable at $25-35 per month.
+One thing to note: Simparica requires dogs to be 8 weeks AND weigh at least 2.8 lbs, while NexGard requires 4 lbs minimum.
+For very small breed puppies, that lower weight threshold could matter.

 Bravecto

-Here’s the wildcard option.
-Bravecto delivers 12 weeks of protection per dose — that’s three months from a single chew.
-For people who struggle with monthly dosing schedules (no judgment, I’ve forgotten plenty of times), this can be a game-changer.
+Here’s the wildcard.
+Bravecto delivers 12 weeks of protection per dose — three months from a single chew.
+If you’re the type who constantly forgets monthly dosing (no judgment, I’ve been there), this solves that problem entirely.
+Active ingredient is fluralaner, runs $45-60 per dose, which works out to roughly $15-20 per month.

 The catch?
-Bravecto only covers fleas and ticks.
-You’ll still need separate heartworm prevention.
-And the 6-month minimum age means it’s not an option for young puppies.
+It only covers fleas and ticks.
+No heartworm, no intestinal worms.
+You’ll still need separate prevention for those.
+And the 6-month minimum age means it’s off the table for young puppies.

 Oral Medication Price Comparison